MTK Version 1.4.4 available from NASA GitHub

-- Specifying regions to read based on geographic bounding box, geographic location and extent, or the MISR path and block range
+- Specifying regions to read based on geographic location and extent or the more traditional path and block range

-- Mapping between path, orbit, block, time range and geographic location
+- Map between path, orbit, block, time range and geographic location

-- Automatically stitching, unpacking and unscaling MISR data
+- Automatically stitch, unpack and unscale MISR data while reading

 - Performing coordinate conversions between lat/lon, SOM x/y, block/line/sample and line/sample of a data plane, which means geo-location is computed instantly without referring to an ancillary data set lookup

-- Retrieve pixel acquistion time from L1B2 product files
+- Retrieve pixel acquisition time from L1B2 product files

 - Read a slice of a multi-dimensional field into an 2-D data plane (eg. RetrAppMask)